Tly1001/sei-project-one/README.md

 In this case I decided to use <canvas></canvas> which allowed a whole board to be used, alongside coordinates.

+I had decided already that the grid would be: 600px by 300px so a 10 x 20 grid with 30px being the length of a single block.

  const canvas = document.querySelector('#grid')
   const ctx = canvas.getContext('2d')
   const w = ctx.canvas.width